zsoltf/salt_kubeadm_ha/README.md

 Create highly available Kubernetes clusters with Kubeadm and Salt.

+This state follows the official [kubeadm guide for HA clusters](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/high-availability/) as close as possible.
+First, it bootstraps the Etcd cluster by generating all the certs on the first node, uploading them to the salt master and distributing them to the rest of the etcd nodes.
+Then it creates the VIP with keepalived and sets up HAProxy on the load balancers.
+After the LBs are up, the first master node bootstraps the kubernetes cluster using the tokens defined in the pillar.
+It then joins the rest of the control plane nodes, and once that's successful the worker nodes get joined.

+It can bootstrap VMs on bare metal with SmartOS or existing VMs joined to a salt master can be used.

-This state works with Ubuntu VMs.
+Works with Ubuntu VMs.
 Centos/Fedora support will be added later.

-See *salt_kubeadm_ha_cluster* for an example on how to create highly available clusters on bare metal.

 ## Quickstart

 #### Requirements

-Kubernetes nodes are named `kube-role-number` with grains `kube:role:rolename` set.
+A salt master and at least 11 VMs that are named `kube-role-number` with grains `kube:role:rolename` set.

 * Master with id `kube-master-\d.*` (kube-master-1, kube-master-2, kube-master-3)
 * LB with id `kube-lb-\d.*` (kube-lb-1, etc)